 You will use your pencil to draw two thick lines that will act as the electrical wires in a circuit.
-Use your knowledge of conductors, insulators, circuits and resistance to construct a hypothesis based on how conductive you think paper and graphite are and whether the graphite will work to make a circuit.
+Use your knowledge of conductors, insulators, circuits and resistance to construct a hypothesis based on how conductive you think paper and graphite are and whether the graphite will work as a conductor to make a circuit.

 Consider what will affect the ability of graphite to conduct a current?

-Consider how the length of your graphite circuits will affect the brightness of your LED?
+Consider how the length of your graphite circuits will affect the brightness of your LED and think about the reasons for what you observe?
+Think about resistance.